If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Check if you can change diapers without taking the whole infant costume off.

-The same goes for toddlers that use the potty or toilet.
-If the costume takes more than a couple of minutes to take off, we all know the risk accidents…
+The same goes for toddlers who use the potty or toilet.
+If the costume takes more than a couple of minutes to take off, we all know the risk of accidents…

 6. Fit for the weather/temperature